 Tyler Leeds

-Tyler's research is complemented by a commitment to teaching, mentoring, and critically engaging curriculum practices.
-Across eight semesters of instruction, he has taught introduction to sociology, theory, a senior seminar he designed and led as the sole instructor, and a graduate student seminar on pedagogy.
-In 2020 and 2023, he co-designed and taught an Art of Writing seminar with Prof. Kim Voss focused on communicating social scientific research to the public.
-Outside of the classroom, Tyler has mentored undergraduates through department and campus programs and spent two years as a Sociology Equity, Inclusion, and Diversity Curriculum Fellow.
-In that role he and other fellows analyzed six years of undergraduate syllabi assignments to understand how the department's teaching practices align with its values and goals.
+My research is complemented by a commitment to teaching, mentoring, and critically engaging curriculum practices.
+Across nine semesters of instruction, I have taught introduction to sociology, theory, two senior seminars I designed and led as the sole instructor, and a graduate student seminar on pedagogy.
+In 2020 and 2023, I co-designed and taught an Art of Writing seminar with Prof. Kim Voss focused on communicating social scientific research to the public.
+Outside of the classroom, I have mentored undergraduates through department and campus programs and spent three years as a Sociology Equity, Inclusion, and Diversity Curriculum Fellow.
+With other fellows, I analyzed eight years of undergraduate assignments to understand how the department's teaching practices align with its values and goals.

-Prior to Berkeley, Tyler worked at a daily newspaper in Oregon, where his reporting focused on political tensions in a former mill town experiencing rapid tourism-driven growth.
-He also covered the armed occupation of a wildlife refuge and debates over the implementation of marijuana legalization.
-A work of public sociology drawn from Tyler's research and journalism career was published by the Berkeley Journal of Sociology in 2022.
+Prior to Berkeley, I worked at a daily newspaper in Oregon, where my reporting focused on political tensions in a former mill town experiencing rapid tourism-driven growth.
+I also covered the armed occupation of a wildlife refuge and debates over the implementation of marijuana legalization.
+A work of public sociology drawing on my journalism career was published by the Berkeley Journal of Sociology in 2022.

 Publications